pivotal/docs-tap/getting-started.md

 Currently, if there are two workloads both claiming the same service resource, then Resource Claims would prevent the second workload from claiming the resource.
 To get around this, a `ProvisionedService` can be used.

-1. In `provisionedservice-reader.yaml`, ensure you have RBAC enabled for `provisionedservice` resources for all authenticated users.
+1. In `provisionedservice-reader.yaml`, ensure you have RBAC enabled for `provisionedservice` resources for all authenticated users similar to the following example:

     ```
     # provisionedservice-reader.yaml